 Bibury is perhaps the most stunning of the chocolate box villages in the Cotswolds.
 It was once called “the most beautiful village in England” by poet William Morris, and it’s said to have been inspiration for many of the sets in Lord of The Rings.
 The most iconic section of this tiny hamlet is the spectacular Arlington Row.

-One of the most photographed areas in the whole of the UK and perhaps one of the region’s most recognisable, famed for its charming 14th Century weaver’s cottages backed by lush greenery.
+One of the most photographed areas in the whole of the UK and perhaps one of the region’s most recognizable, famed for its charming 14th Century weaver’s cottages backed by lush greenery.

 Things to do: Visit Bibury Trout Farm to try your hand at getting your own catch of the day, with plenty of BBQs to cook it up after.
 Fish really doesn’t get fresher than this.
 There’s also an on-site shop selling wine and deli products to complete your meal.
 Pubs include The Swan Hotel and The Catherine Wheel.